Maximizing efficiency and reducing spend in IT services

 IT organizations have put to use a number of tools to manage IT Infrastructure, applications and related services.
 However, most organizations fail to accurately configure tools leading to issues such as false alerts that can impair productivity of employees.
 Automation ensures effort elimination in resolving issues by way of minimizing user intervention, while maintaining quality of output.
 Automation also increases efficiency by eliminating effort in mundane tasks such as daily checklists and eyeball monitoring.
 A combination of tool configuration and automation leads to reduction in cycle time, increase in service availability and agility.
 Automation driven data analytics help provide meaningful insights for service management teams to plan and execute better support strategies for their end users.

 At the risk of stating the obvious, IT services outsourcing has already created a paradigm shift in the way IT Operations are run today.
 Other cost optimization can be achieved by moving delivery services to tier-2 or tier-3 cities where resource pools are available at a lower cost.
 It would also be prudent to validate the fitment of resources and sourcing against the type of tickets.
 Adequate training of resources will improve ticket cycle time, bring down ticket rebound and positively impact customer satisfaction.
 Cross-skilling of resources, especially at lower levels, can have a significant impact to the overall cost of delivery.

-Smart CIOs are moving away from the herd by using above mentioned levers to help bridge the gap between business expectations and IT service delivery.
+Smart CIO's are moving away from the herd by using above mentioned levers to help bridge the gap between business expectations and IT service delivery.
 In fact, the savings gained from using these levers can fund new transformation projects to further delight the business.
-Improvement is a continual process and these levers are not restricted to a one-time endeavor but must become part of the DNA, if value has to be realized from investments made in IT.
+Improvement is a continual process and these levers are not restricted to a one-time endeavour but must become part of the DNA, if value has to be realised from investments made in IT.